carlospzlz/ctello/README.md

 Switch on your Tello and connect to its Wi-Fi.

-Run you Flip World.
+Run your FlipWorld.
 You can enable logging output to see what's going on:
 ```
 env SPDLOG_LEVEL=debug ./a.out
 ```

+Some examples are provided to illustrate what you can do with CTello:
+ - flip
+ - follow

+In addition, you can always have a look at the CTello executables source code.

 # CTello executables

+CTello